r-link/microtome_slides_simplified/README.md

 export everything in a `.csv` format and use Excel’s **Daten ➜ Text in Spalten** menu to manually set field delimitor and decimal separator.

+**It is generally recommended to create a separate folder for each sample and to keep all files belonging to the sample in this folder.
+Folders should always be named by sample ID.**

 # Preparation in GIMP

 1. Open original image `CODE.jpg`